ChrstphrHll/npc_gen/students/Edyrm Iolas.md

 ---
 ### Description
 - 2nd year Half-Elf Artificer in Burk
-- wavy strawberry blond hair that's parted to the right, Pale Gray eyes, and Light Tan skin
+- short curly auburn hair that's wild, Pale Gray eyes, and Light Tan skin
 - Is Seraphic and Unpolished, and has Might as their ideal

 ### Organizations